bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 XGBoost is a flavour of gradient boosting machines and Gradient Boosting Trees (gbtree) is the recommended function approximator.

 We first start with a simple predictor, one that predicts an arbitrary number for all values (usually 0.5).
-Then, we apply what <a href="#steps">we've learnt above</a>.
-In the next section, we explain in further detail, how the trees are learnt.
+Then, we apply what <a href="#steps">we've learnt above</a>. {% marginnote 'sn-four' 'In XGBoost, gbtrees are trained in a slightly different manner.
+It does not involve directly predicting gradients.
+You will see that later on.'%}In the next section, we explain in further detail, how the trees are learnt.

 ### Gradient Boosting Tree